Tray-based teeth whitening.

 - Whitening strips. - No tray is needed.
 The whitener is embedded in plastic strips that you apply to your teeth.

-... as compared to a tray system: 1) Strips have a reputation of being almost as effective as tray technique.
+... as compared to a tray system: 1) Strips have a reputation for being about as effective as tray technique.
 2) Because they have a set length, they may not whiten all of your teeth that show.

 - Paint-on tooth whiteners. - With this method there are no trays or strips, you simply apply the product directly to your teeth.

-... as compared to a tray system - 1) They tend to wash off, thus minimizing their effectiveness.
-2) They do offer a way to just lighten selected teeth.
+... as compared to a tray system - 1) Typically considered much less effective.
+2) This method does offer a convenient way to just lighten selected teeth.